drug-design/course/docs/chapters/protein-ligand-binding.md

 #### The Binding Mode of Biotin with Streptavidin (4/4)
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-The side-chain carboxylate of biotin forms a charge-assisted hydrogen bond with Asn49 and a hydrogen bond with Ser88.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/binding-mode-biotin-streptavidin-44-41cdc8e7'><i class='fa fa-play' aria-hidden='true'></i></button>The side-chain carboxylate of biotin forms a charge-assisted hydrogen bond with Asn49 and a hydrogen bond with Ser88.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.